-All over the world, some 150,000 people work for Swiss private insurers.
-In Switzerland alone, over 46,000 employees hold attractive and highly qualified jobs in this sector of the economy.
-Both basic and comprehensive training are of prime importance, with some 2,000 people currently in an apprenticeship.
+In Switzerland roughly 47,000 employees hold attractive and highly qualified jobs in the insurance sector.
+Both basic and comprehensive training are of prime importance, with some 2,100 people currently in an apprenticeship.

 Insurers identify, assess and analyse risks related to the probability, frequency and extent of future losses.
 Moreover, they assist insured persons in preventing and managing loss events.
 To do so, expert knowledge and know-how are required.
 There are but a few industries that unite as many professions as the insurance sector.